axelvaldez/radical-companies/_posts/4-radical-model/2022-10-23-in-the-national-interest.markdown

 <h1>Currency</h1>
  <p>A big part of the problems we face have also to do with money.
 In fact, <span class="_paradigm">Fiat</span> hierarchies and money go hand in hand.</p>
  <p>The European Union has a single currency, the Euro, which has replaced the disparate national currencies.
-For world-wide commerce, it would be beneficial, too, to have one currency.
+For world-wide commerce, it would be better, too, to have one currency.
 Unlike the Euro, this currency would be decentralized and not minted by banks.<a href="#en06"><sup id="bm06">&hairsp;&nabla;&hairsp;</sup></a></p>

 <h1 class="_section">ENDNOTES</h1>
  <ol>